Minter blockchain

 .

 1 pip = 1^-18 of any coin.
-In Blockchain and API we only operating with
+In Blockchain and API, we only operate with

 pips.

 Note: Each coin has its own pip.
-You should treat pip like atomic part of a coin, not as currency:
+You should treat pip like an atomic part of a coin, not as a currency:

 1 MNT = 10^18 pip (MNT's pip)